YujiSODE/drGraph/README.md

    The graph can be cleared with "Clear canvas" button.

 3. __Others__
-  "Data input id":
-  id of input tag for data input.
+  "Data input id":id of input tag for data input.

-  "Target canvas id":
-  id of canvas tag where graph is shown.
+  "Target canvas id":id of canvas tag where graph is shown.

-  "Reset target canvas id" button;
-  it resets "Target canvas id" with default id.
+  "Reset target canvas id" button;it resets "Target canvas id" with default id.

-  "Output canvas as png" button;
-  it output default canvas image as png format.
+  "Output canvas as png" button;it output default canvas image as png format.

-  "Close" button;
-  it closes the interface.
+  "Close" button;it closes the interface.